tdsmith/aRrgh/README.md

 R messiah Hadley Wickham has a [very useful wiki](https://github.com/hadley/devtools/wiki) on advanced R development.
 The [vocabulary](https://github.com/hadley/devtools/wiki/Vocabulary) appendix is an excellent list of things to learn.

 [Stack Overflow](http://stackoverflow.com/questions/tagged/r) and the [R-Help](https://stat.ethz.ch/mailman/listinfo/r-help) mailing list are good places to ask for help.
+There is [alarmingly dense](http://www.r-project.org/posting-guide.html) advice on asking good questions.

 # Boolean primitives and special values
 `TRUE`, `FALSE`, and `NA` are special logic values. (`NULL` is also defined and is a special vector of length zero.)
 Do not ever use T and F for `TRUE` and `FALSE`.
 You will see people doing it but they're assholes and not your friend; T and F are just variables with default values.
 Set `T <- F` and source their code and laugh as it burns.